 A mid-sized poodle by American standards, the miniature poodle is usually 11 to 15 inches tall and weighs 14 to 18 pounds.
-Although they are smaller than their standard counterparts, these pups have just as much personality, and they make great pets for families.
+Although they are smaller than their standard counterparts, mini poodles have just as much personality, and they make excellent family dogs.

 3. Toy Poodle

 The tiny toy poodle is the smallest of the three AKC-recognized size variants, and weighs less than 10 pounds (usually between 6 and 9 pounds).
-They usually stand about 8 to 10 inches high at the shoulder, making them perfectly pint-sized.
-If you are looking for a loveable lap dog, it is hard to go wrong with a toy poodle.
+The toy poodle stands about 8 to 10 inches high at the shoulder, making him perfectly pint-sized.
+These loveable companion dogs are sure to keep your lap warm!

 4. Klein (Moyen) Poodle

 There are a ton of Klein poodles in the US, but they are not recognized by the AKC as a valid size variant.
-The UKC treats them much like standard poodles, with whom they compete in dog shows.
-Klein poodles are akin to small standard poodles, and most stand between 15 and 20 inches in height and weigh about 40 to 50 pounds.
+The UKC treats Moyen poodles much like standard poodles, with whom they compete in dog shows.
+Klein poodles are akin to small standard poodles, or medium poodles, and most stand between 15 and 20 inches in height and weigh about 40 to 50 pounds.

 5. Teacup Poodle